 This program focuses on cutting-edge research in quantum information that could address the critical challenges enabling secure medical data transmission for next-generation health care delivery.

-Program Director: Steven Cummer and Charles Gersbach
+Program Director: Charles Gersbach

 Program Director: Warren Warren